Status and phase

 Full description

-This study hypothesize that the benefits of the locoregional control of CROSS combined with the systemic effect of FLOT lead to better disease control and survival in cN+ AC patients.
+This study hypothesizes that the benefits of the locoregional control of CROSS combined with the systemic effect of FLOT leads to better disease control and survival in cN+ AC patients.
 This Total Neoadjuvant Treatment (TNT) strategy was found to be feasible in the previous TNT-OES-1 trial.
 The optimal sequence of CROSS and FLOT is yet unknown.
-Therefore, the hypothesis of this study is that the disease-free survival (DFS) of patients treated with TNT FLOT-CROSS and TNT CROSS-FLOT will be ≥10% compared to the DFS after CROSS in an appropriate historical cohort.
+Therefore, the hypothesis of this study is that the progression-free survival (PFS) of patients treated with TNT FLOT-CROSS and TNT CROSS-FLOT will be ≥10% compared to the PFS after CROSS in an appropriate historical cohort.

 Enrollment